 There is no law in Ghana against making noise at an open-air location, day or night.

 Noise may also come from neighbours: check the water pumps, boys quarters or accommodation rented to third-parties that could easily be close to the property you are considering and generate noise or disturbance.

-Roof waterproofing: thanks to the interesting climatic phenomena called “Dahomey Gap”, Accra receives a small amount of rainfall compared to other capitals on the Gulf of Guinea coast.
+Roof waterproofing: thanks to the interesting climatic phenomena called “Dahomey Gap”, Accra receives a smaller amount of rainfall compared to other capitals on the Gulf of Guinea coast.
 During the rainy season however, rainfall can be heavy.
-Flat roofs of many properties do not favor water drainage and, in any case, ceilings and walls, especially bottoms, must be checked (including in closets) for water and humidity marks showing possible problems.
+Flat roofs of many properties do not favor water drainage and, in any case, ceilings and walls, especially bottoms, must be checked (including inside closets) for water and humidity marks showing possible problems.

 Direct environment salubrity, particularly with regards to mosquitoes.
 Avoid homes close to canals, gutters and other public areas prone to water stagnation and to inhabited buildings (they may become construction sites as well).
 Check the street’s sewage system if any and its condition.

 Check as well if used-water drains from neighbours and/or their boys quarters are not open-air and going through the property.

 Usability of access roads: unpaved streets may not be smooth, will deteriorate further and may be problematic during rainy seasons.

 Security: besides general security concerns which may affect the choice of a neighborhood and the security of the property itself, consider issues that are close to your potential home, such as public lighting, number of inhabited buildings in the street, private/public vehicle and pedestrian traffic patterns.
 Should you plan to use a two-wheeler or simply walk in your neighborhood, the mere condition of the roads and the presence of daunting open gutters on “sidewalks” and on the street represent a safety hazard.